AlenToma/expo-sqlite-wrapper/README.md

     // start a Query
     query: <T>(tableName: D) => IQuery<T, D>;
     find: (query: string, args?: any[], tableName?: D) => Promise<IBaseModule<D>[]>
-    // insert or update depends on Id or isUique columns
+    // insert or update depends on Id or isUnique columns
     save: <T>(item?: IBaseModule<D> | (IBaseModule<D>[]), insertOnly?: Boolean, tableName?: D) => Promise<T[]>;
     where: <T>(tableName: D, query?: any | T) => Promise<T[]>;
     // delete an item, there is no check for contraint values, so make sure you do that befor you delete the item